WolfgangErb/GBFPUM/README.md

 Description of the Code
 -----------------------

-The package contains several *Matlab* functions for the generation of a partition of unity on graphs and an implementation of a kernel-based interpolation scheme based on Partition of Unity Method.
+The package contains several *MATLAB* functions for the generation of a partition of unity on graphs and an implementation of a kernel-based interpolation scheme based on a Partition of Unity Method (PUM).

 - The routines **GBF_Jcenters_greedy.m**, **GBF_domainaugment.m** and **GBF_genPUM.m** are used to generate a partition of unity on the underlying graph